viant/mly/README.md

 - external Aerospike cache
 - hybrid

-Currently, only the client supports the in-memory cache.
 The in-memory cache uses [scache](https://github.com/viant/scache)'s most-recently-used implementation.

 When an external cache is used, the client will first check the external cache that is shared with web service; if data is found, it's copied to local in-memory cache.